S32-PAMS/PAMS-Docs/src/site/notes/README.md

 >
 > PAMS is *designed* to provide *security* and enhance operational *efficiency*.
 It is both *scalable* and *cost-efficient*.
 It also integrates with existing networking infrastructures to provide *detailed analytics*, enabling effective resource monitoring and management across various sectors.

-Find out more about our design
+Find out more about our design:

 - [[Architecture\|Architecture]]
 - [[Security\|Security]]